CamelPoem32/Lyapunov_Control_Ecosystem/README.md

 ## Simulation results

+We've made several runs of our code on different trajectories, all corresponding gifs can be found in master branch.

 ### No control applied

+Without control, system diverges, and both prey and predators are eventually extincted.

 ![Demo 1](https://github.com/CamelPoem32/Lyapunov_Control_Ecosystem/blob/master/animations/anim_death_control.gif)

 ### Control applied

+With control, we can reach any target state.
+And, it is important, that controls, applied to reach this target state, are achievable.

 ![Demo 2](https://github.com/CamelPoem32/Lyapunov_Control_Ecosystem/blob/master/animations/animation_up_up_up.gif)

 ### Control applied

+Another example of successfull convergence to target state, with achievable control actions.
+However, controls depend on state variables, so with bigger system controls will also grow significantly.

 ![Demo 3](https://github.com/CamelPoem32/Lyapunov_Control_Ecosystem/blob/master/animations/animation_down_down_down.gif)

 ## Phase Portrait

+We obtaied 3D Phase Portrait of the system, showing global convergence to target state from any (positive) initial state.

 ![Phase Portrait](https://github.com/CamelPoem32/Lyapunov_Control_Ecosystem/blob/master/animations/Phase_Portrait.gif)